dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-mqtt.md

 There is a crucial difference between the two ways of retries:

-1. Re-delivery of unacknowledged messages is completely dependent to the broker.
+1. Re-delivery of unacknowledged messages is completely dependent on the broker.
 Dapr does not guarantee it.
 Some brokers like [emqx](https://www.emqx.io/), [vernemq](https://vernemq.com/) etc. support it but it not a part of [MQTT3 spec](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718103).

 2. Using Resiliency makes the same Dapr sidecar retry redelivering the messages.
 So it will be the same Dapr sidecar and the same app receiving the same message.